eProsima/DDS-Router/docs/rst/user_manual/participants/simple.rst

 Configuration
 =============

-Simple Participant allow configure the :term:`Domain Id`.
+The only configuration required to start a Simple Participant is the :term:`Domain Id` on which it will listen for DDS communications.
 Check :ref:`Configuration section <user_manual_configuration_domain_id>` for further details.